-In iOS, there is an exception to automatic iCloud data transfer.
-For the first-time download of an iCloud-based document in iOS, your app actively requests the document.
+In iOS there is an exception to automatic iCloud data transfer.
+For the first time downloading of an iCloud-based document in iOS, your app actively requests the document.
 You learn about this process in “How iCloud Document Storage Works.”

 Set Up Steps.